blockchain-certificates/cert-issuer/README.md

 ## Prerequisites

 Decide which chain (Bitcoin or Ethereum) to issue to and follow the steps.
-The bitcoin chain is currently best supported by the Blockcerts libraries.
 Follow the steps for the chosen chain.

 ### Install cert-issuer